kiwicopple/paul.copplest.one/docs/knowledge/time.md

 ### Resources

-- THe Order of Time (Carlo Rovelli)
+- The Order of Time (Carlo Rovelli)